IceDarold/ai-stylist-landing/README.md

    ```bash
    pnpm install
    ```
-2. Copy `.env.example` to `.env` and fill in values for Supabase, PostHog and Telegram.
+2. Copy `.env.example` to `.env` and fill in values for Supabase, Yandex Metrica and Telegram.
 3. Apply database schema to your Supabase project:
    ```bash
    pnpm supabase < scripts/supabase.sql